ketanlalge28/Java-Spring-Framework-6-Spring-Boot-3-Spring-AI-Telusko/Java.md

 ## Mutable String (StringBuffer)

 - A thread-safe, mutable sequence of characters.
--
 - A string buffer is like a String, but can be modified.
--
 - At any point in time it contains some particular sequence of characters, but the length and content of the sequence can be changed through certain method calls.
--
 - It supports operations like append, insert, delete, and reverse.

 ## Immutable String-

--String Constant Pool - this is a special memory area in Java used to store unique string literals.
+- String Constant Pool - this is a special memory area in Java used to store unique string literals.
 It helps in saving memory and improving performance by avoiding duplicate string objects.

--Both Strings s1 and s2 will point to the same object in the String Constant Pool, instead of creating two separate objects.
+- Both Strings s1 and s2 will point to the same object in the String Constant Pool, instead of creating two separate objects.

--you can check this with comparing this two Strings with (==) operator and .equals() method.
+- You can check this with comparing this two Strings with (==) operator and .equals() method.

 ## Static variable
 - A static variable in Java is shared among all instances of a class and is stored in memory only once.
--
 - Can be accessed using the class name or an object reference.

 ## Static Method
 - A static method in Java belongs to the class rather than any object and can be called without creating an object.
--
 - It is declared using the static keyword and can only access static data directly (not instance variables).

 ## Static Block
--A static block in Java is used to initialize static variables and runs once when the class is loaded, before the main() method.
+- A static block in Java is used to initialize static variables and runs once when the class is loaded, before the main() method.

 ## This Keyword
 - To refer current class instance variable
--
 - Useful when local variable have the same names as instance variables

 ## Super keyword